vcotlearov/Gigahack-Hakaton-2025-Shift-Happens/README.md

-# FarmProfit – Agrihack Challenge @ GigaHack 2025
+# FarmProfit – Agrifood Challenge @ GigaHack 2025

-Welcome to FarmProfit, a full-stack hackathon project for the Agrihack challenge at GigaHack 2025!
-This repository contains a modern, production-grade web application for digital farm management, built to impress both users and judges.
+Welcome to FarmProfit, a full-stack hackathon project for the Agrifood challenge at GigaHack 2025!
+This repository contains a modern, MVP web application for digital farm management, built to impress both users and judges.

 ---